LionLeft/SpecialMetronomeHighPrecision/README.md

 I imagine an application similar to Guitar Pro, but enhanced with an AI-powered exercise assistant that analyzes your performance in real time.

-Since then, I’ve been learning everything necessary to make this idea a reality — combining my studies in computer science with my love for music."I documented the entire development process by creating small, focused proof-of-concept programs at each stage.
+Since then, I’ve been learning everything necessary to make this idea a reality — combining my studies in computer science with my love for music.I documented the entire development process by creating small, focused proof-of-concept programs at each stage.
 This ensures every core function is validated and tested independently.